 Gaining funding at the beginning, predicting the correct budget for the clinical development program, and building a comprehensive strategy is therefore especially hard.
-Investors tend to present funding once certain milestones are reached and data emerges.
-This can oftentimes present challenges to small and emerging biotechs in long-term development planning and execution.
+"Investors tend to present funding once certain milestones are reached and data emerges.
+This can oftentimes present challenges to small and emerging biotechs in long-term development planning and execution," explains Caitilin Hamill, Ph.D., Vice President of Regulatory Affairs at Medpace.

-If an emerging biotech fails to achieve its set goals or does not make a comprehensive plan, it risks losing its investors' trust^[18].
+If an emerging biotech fails to achieve its set goals or does not make a comprehensive plan, it risks losing its investors' trust^[22].
 Planning ahead and aligning the timing of fundraising with the different clinical development milestones is a tricky business and can only be achieved with the right team.